gingagenie/taska-vercel/replit.md

 ## Overview

-ServicePro is a comprehensive field service management application built with a modern full-stack architecture.
+Taska is a comprehensive field service management application built with a modern full-stack architecture.
 The application enables service businesses to manage jobs, customers, equipment, teams, quotes, and invoices through an intuitive web interface.
 It features a React frontend with TypeScript, an Express.js backend API, and PostgreSQL database with Drizzle ORM for data management.

 ## User Preferences